HumanCellAtlas/metadata-schema/docs/schema_style_guide.md

     **Potential caveats for including context in an unqualified field name can include:

-    1. There are two or more similar field names in a single schema, and including context helps disambiguate between the similar field (*e.g.* `organism_age` and `gestational_age` in the `donor_organism` schema).
+    1. There are two or more similar field names in a single schema and including context helps disambiguate between them (*e.g.* `organism_age` and `gestational_age` in the `donor_organism` schema).
-    1. The field name is too ambiguous or overloaded, and including context helps reduce confusion about the field name's usage (*e.g.* `type` or `method` fields in )
+    1. The field name is generally ambiguous or overloaded and including context helps reduce confusion about the field's usage (*e.g.* `type` fields in biomaterial schemas or `method` fields in protocol schemas).

 The section [Field name conventions](#field-name-conventions) provides guidelines to use when defining names.